magenta/magenta/magenta/models/music_vae/README.md

 ```

 Finally, you should also launch an evaluation job (using `--mode=eval` with a
-healdout dataset) in order to compute metrics such as accuracy and to avoid
+heldout dataset) in order to compute metrics such as accuracy and to avoid
 overfitting.

 Once your model has trained sufficiently, you can load the checkpoint into the
 [Colab Notebook](https://colab.research.google.com/notebook#fileId=/v2/external/notebooks/magenta/music_vae/music_vae.ipynb) to do inference and produce audio outputs.